bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/ServicesList_ProviderInfo.png

-3. **Delete** a service clicking at the corresponding icon in the Action block near the name of the services you want to delete
+3. **Delete** a service clicking at the corresponding icon in the Action block near the name of the services you want to delete.

+.. note:: A service used by one of the streams can not be deleted.

 The list of services can be filtered by its type and/or a name using the search tool above the list.